Azure/deployment-stacks/README.md

 - A deploymentStack does not gurantee the protection of `secureString` and `secureObject` parameters.
 - DeploymentStacks can currently only be created, updated, retrieved, and deleted through PowerShell and the REST API.
 CLI support is coming soon.
 - You cannot currently create deploymentStacks using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) but you can use the ```bicep build``` command to author the template file for a deploymentStack update.
+- `-PurgeResources` for `Remove-AzSubscriptionDeploymentStack` is experimental and may not cleanup resources properly

 ## Installation